 Skip to main content

-In alignment with the Grant Accountability and Transparency Act (GATA) and Federal Uniform Guidance, all Illinois Department of Department of Commerce and Economic Opportunity (DCEO) competitive grants are required to utilize a merit-based application review process which must include a Merit-Based Review Appeal Process.
+In alignment with the Grant Accountability and Transparency Act (GATA) and Federal Uniform Guidance, all Illinois Department of Department of Commerce and Economic Opportunity (DCEO) discretionary grants are required to conduct a merit review for all submitted grant applications which must include a Merit Review Appeal Process.

-For competitive grants, only the evaluation process is subject to appeal.
+For discretionary grants, only the evaluation process is subject to appeal.
 Evaluation scores or funding determinations/outcomes may not be contested and will not be considered by the Department's Appeals Review Officer.

 To submit an appeal, the appealing party must:

-• Ensure the appeal is received within 14 calendar days after the date that the grant award notice was published
+• Ensure the appeal is received within 14 calendar days from the date of the denial letter.

-The DCEO Appeals Review Officer (ARO) will consider the grant-related appeals submitted to DCEO through the Appeal Request Form and make a recommendation to the appropriate Deputy Director as expeditiously as possible after receiving all relevant, requested information.
+The DCEO Appeals Review Officer (ARO) will consider the grant-related appeals submitted to DCEO through the Appeal Request Form.

 • The ARO must review the submitted Appeal Request Form for completeness and acknowledge receipt of the appeal within 14 calendar days from the date the appeal was received.

-• The ARO will utilize an Appeal Review Tool to consider the integrity of the competitive grant process and the impact of the recommendation.
+• The ARO will consider the integrity of the competitive grant process and the impact of the recommendation.

 • The appealing party must supply any additional information requested by the agency within the time period set in the request.